What is Public Housing?

 Public housing was established to provide decent and safe rental housing for eligible low-income families, the elderly, and persons with disabilities.
 Public housing comes in all sizes and types, from scattered single family houses to high rise apartments for elderly families.
-The City of Tucson owns and manages 1,505 public housing units located throughout the city.
+The City of Tucson owns and manages over 1,500 public housing units located throughout the city.
 The public housing unit portfolio includes elderly/disabled high-rises, multi-unit housing complexes, and scattered site single family homes.
-Click here for examples of public housing units.
+View examples of public housing units.

 Public housing is limited to low-income families and individuals.
 The City of Tucson Housing Authority determines your eligibility based on:1) annual gross income; 2) whether you qualify as elderly, a person with a disability, or as a family; and 3) U.S. citizenship or eligible immigration status.
 If you are eligible, the Housing Authority will check your references to make sure you and your family will be good tenants.
 Housing Authorities will deny admission to any applicant whose habits and practices may be expected to have a detrimental effect on other tenants or on the project's environment.

-Various Public Housing Waiting Lists will open on July 31, 2013.
-For more information click here.
+Various Public Housing Waiting Lists opened on July 31, 2013..

-The Housing Authority requires a written application to collect the following information to determine eligibility: (1) Names of all persons who would be living in the unit, their sex, date of birth, and relationship to the family head; (2) Your present address and telephone number; (3) Names and addresses of your current and previous landlords for information about your family's suitability as a tenant; (4) An estimate of your family's anticipated income for the next twelve months and the sources of that income; (5) The names and addresses of employers, banks, and any other information the HA would need to verify your income and deductions, and to verify the family composition; and The PHA also may visit you in your home to interview you and your family members to see how you manage the upkeep of you current home.
+The Housing Authority requires an application to be completed online in order to collect the following information to determine eligibility: (1) Names of all persons who would be living in the unit, their sex, date of birth, and relationship to the family head; (2) Your current address and telephone number; (3) Names and addresses of your current and previous landlords for information about your family's suitability as a tenant; (4) An estimate of your family's anticipated income for the next twelve months and the sources of that income; (5) The names and addresses of employers, banks, and any other information the HA would need to verify your income and deductions, and to verify the family composition; and The PHA also may visit you in your home to interview you and your family members to see how you manage the upkeep of you current home.

 Your rent would be based on your family's anticipated gross annual income less deductions, such as: $480 for each dependent; $400 for any elderly family, or a person with a disability; and some medical deductions for families headed by an elderly person or a person with disabilities.
 The formula used in determining the Total Tenant Payment is the highest of the following, rounded to the nearest dollar: